Blaizzy/mlx-embeddings/docs/How-to-Build-Software-Outside-Homebrew-with-Homebrew-keg-only-Dependencies.md

 *OpenSSL isn’t symlinked into my `PATH` and non-Homebrew builds can’t find it!*

-This is because Homebrew keeps it locked inside its individual prefix, rather than symlinking to the publicly-available location.
+This is because Homebrew isolates it within its individual prefix, rather than symlinking to the publicly available location.

 ## Advice on potential workarounds

-A number of people in this situation are either forcefully linking `keg_only` tools with `brew link --force` or moving default system utilities out of the `PATH` and replacing them with manually-created symlinks to the Homebrew-provided tool.
+A number of people in this situation are either forcefully linking keg-only tools with `brew link --force` or moving default system utilities out of the `PATH` and replacing them with manually created symlinks to the Homebrew-provided tool.

 *Please* do not remove macOS native tools and forcefully replace them with symlinks back to the Homebrew-provided tool.
 Doing so can and likely will cause significant breakage when attempting to build software.